 Address: near Hang Khoai street, Old Quarter

 Dong Xuan market is also a historical site which witnessed the fierce battle between Vietnam resistance units and the French.
 Today, the market has become a “must-visit” destination in Hanoi where you can find anything from fresh food, beer to home appliances.
 However, the market is not a tourist market; therefore you should be aware of pickpocket and overcharging.
 Bargaining is very common in all markets in Vietnam; the sellers often offer prices higher two or three times when selling to foreign tourists.
-One more thing you should notice is the parking sign: if you go buy bicycle or motorbike, look for any sign that declares the parking fees which shouldn’t excess 3,000VND for motorbike and 1,000VND for bike.
+One more thing you should notice is the parking sign: if you buy bicycle or motorbike, look for any sign that declares the parking fees which shouldn’t excess 3,000VND for motorbike and 1,000VND for the bike.
 We recommend you to visit the market on foot to avoid any of parking trouble.

 Long Bien Market, Hanoi